-Low back pain is one of the most common conditions people suffer with, with at least four out of five adults experiencing it at some point in their lives.
+Low back pain is one of the most common conditions people suffer with and whilst many people present with this condition in all our clinics, we especially see a large number in our Cardiff clinic.
+At least four out of five adults will experience back pain at some point in their lives.
 The causes of low back pain vary from poor lifting or incorrect carrying of heavy weights, poor posture, stress, pregnancy and general wear and tear.

 The body is supported by the spine, which carries our spinal cord and nervous system.
 Nerves branch off the spinal cord between the vertebrae.
 Therefore, injury may not only lead to local inflammation and pain, but also to irritation of the spinal nerves causing pain elsewhere in the body.
 Commonly the pain will refer into the buttock and the back or front of the thigh and occasionally all the way to the foot and toes.

-A common myth is that acute low back pain is caused by a ‘slipped disc’.
-Discs do not slip - they can bulge and sometimes this can cause leg pain.
+A common myth is that acute low back pain is caused by a 'slipped disc'.
+Discs do not slip - they can tear and bulge and sometimes this can cause leg pain, a condition commonly called sciatica.